-Carol Kuhre served for fifteen years as executive director of Rural Action, Inc., a not-for-profit community-based organization working on sustainable development initiatives in the Appalachian counties of Ohio.
-Prior to serving with Rural Action, Ms. Kuhre served as co-director of United Campus Ministry at Ohio University— a center for social justice and spiritual growth.
-She also served the Lutheran Church in campus ministry positions at Penn State University and Ohio University.
-During her tenure with both organizations she helped to form seven community-based organizations.
+Carol Kuhre is the founder and former Executive Director of Rural Action, a non-profit working on sustainable development initiatives in Appalachian Ohio.
+Prior to Rural Action, Ms. Kuhre served as co-director of United Campus Ministry — a center for social justice and spiritual growth.
+She also served in Lutheran campus ministry positions at Penn State University and at Ohio University, and helped to form seven community-based organizations.

-Carol holds a B.A. from Concordia College and a M.A. from Ohio University, both in sociology.
-She is also a trained fiber artist who has exhibited and taught fiber arts over a twenty-year period.
-She has traveled and lectured in Europe, Africa, the Philippines, and Central America on issues of art, theology and social change.
-She is married to Dr. Bruce Kuhre, Professor Emeritus of Sociology from Ohio University, and is the mother of two daughters and a foster-daughter.
+Carol is also a trained fiber artist who has exhibited and taught fiber arts for over twenty years.
+She has traveled and lectured in Europe, Africa, the Philippines, and Central America on art, theology and social change.
+She is married to Dr. Bruce Kuhre, Professor Emeritus of Sociology from Ohio University, and is the mother of two daughters and a foster daughter.

 Owner of T.H.
 Lovdal & Co.
 Ltd.

-Tom earned an electrical engineering degree from Stevens Institute of Technology, served as a Peace Corps Volunteer in Northern Brazil and worked for USAID in Guinea Bissau.
+Tom served as a Peace Corps Volunteer in Northern Brazil and worked for USAID in Guinea Bissau.
 Tom worked as a construction manager on large industrial projects in the United States and Canada before starting his own residential building business in 1982.

 Tom was building the "Not so Big House" long before its popularity entered the mainstream always emphasizing energy efficiency, compact floor plans and use of local, healthy materials.
 Recently Tom completed a life-long dream by building a “Net-Zero” home, a home that produces as much power as it consumes.

-Tom currently he serves as Treasurer of the Sugarbush Foundation, helps with Habitat for Humanity projects and enjoys his retirement by taking long daily hikes in the woods.
+Tom currently helps with Habitat for Humanity projects and enjoys his retirement by taking long daily hikes in the woods.

 Art Trese is an Associate Professor at Ohio University.
-Art made a presentation in September 2012 entitled “Sustainability: Alternative Agriculture”, an analysis of our current agricultural system and how we can all work to improve it.
-Art’s research focused on the sustainability of foods, ranging from local to global economies.
+Art’s research focuses on the efforts to establish Sustainable Food systems, ranging from local to global economies.

+In Texas, Hylie started and ran the garden program at her kids' school.
 Prior to raising kids, Hylie taught school for six years, worked with the homeless for six years, and worked in character and abstinence education for four years.
-She has trained children's workers in Albania, worked in a tent kitchen following an earthquake in Turkey, assisted refugees in Germany, Uganda and Texas, and swam in a race from Asia to Europe.
+She has trained children's workers in Albania, worked in a tent kitchen following an earthquake in Turkey, assisted refugees in Germany, Uganda and Texas, and once swam in a race from Asia to Europe.